photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 *Start a full rescan if necessary, for example, if it looks like [thumbnails](index.md#broken-thumbnails) or [pictures are missing](index.md#missing-pictures).*

-### Indexing, Import, or Upload Is Skipped ###

-If indexing, [importing](../../user-guide/library/import.md), or [uploading](../../user-guide/library/upload.md) does not start and the logs show a low free storage warning, PhotoPrism has paused these operations because the free disk space in the [*storage* folder](../docker-compose.md#photoprismstorage) has fallen below the [configured threshold](../../user-guide/library/originals.md#free-storage-requirement) (by default, less than 1% of the total capacity or 100 MB of free space):

-- [ ] Free up disk space and then retry; the check is re-evaluated automatically as soon as space becomes available
-- [ ] Check the available space on the host with `df -h`, and inside the container with `docker compose exec photoprism df -h`
-- [ ] If you intentionally operate the volume close to full, adjust the threshold via [`PHOTOPRISM_STORAGE_FREE`](../config-options.md#storage), or set it to `-1` to disable the check (not recommended, as a full disk can interrupt operation and cause data loss)

 ### App Not Loading ###

 If the app doesn't load in your browser when you navigate to the server URL, you can [check the browser console](browsers.md#getting-error-details)